 After your lawyer has gathered all the evidence, he or she will start negotiating with the liable party’s insurance company.
 The goal of these negotiations is to reach a fair settlement that covers all of your damages.

 These negotiations can be complex, as the insurance company will likely try to lowball you.
 They may also try to deny your claim or blame you for the accident.
-An experienced lawyer will know how to negotiate with the insurance company and get you the compensation you deserve.
+A truck crash lawyer will know how to negotiate with the insurance company and get you the compensation you deserve.

 If your attorney cannot settle with the insurance company, he or she may file a lawsuit on your behalf.
 He or she will then take your case to trial and fight for a verdict in your favor.